Docker setup

 The Masa Protocol currently supports staking on Sepolia only.

-After starting the node, you must stake MASA tokens to participate in the network; the node comes with a faucet to get MASA tokens you need Sepolia ETH in your wallet to get Sepolia MASA tokens from the faucet.
+After starting the node, you must stake sepolia Masa tokens to participate in the network; the node comes with a faucet to get sepolia Masa tokens you need Sepolia ETH in your wallet to get Sepolia MASA tokens from the faucet.

 Masa Protocol Configuration

-You can now configure your node to start scraping data as a worker, to fetch data from the network or to start participating in the network as a validator.
+You can now configure your node to start scraping data as a miner, to fetch data from the network or to start participating in the network as a validator.

 Configure your node